-The UK’s leading expert in crime fiction, BARRY FORSHAW is perfectly placed to discussed the unstoppable rise of ‘Nordic noir’, and how it will remain enduring for Brits many years from now…
+As the UK’s leading expert in crime fiction, BARRY FORSHAW is perfectly placed to discuss the rise of ‘Nordic noir’, and how it will remain enduring for Brits for years to come…

 “When I was asked to write a biography of Larsson, I knew I was looking at the start of ‘Nordic noir’ in the UK.”